thomasleveil/docker-jenkins-dsl-ready/README.md

 If docker fails with error `Error response from daemon: client is newer than server (client API version: 1.20, server API version: 1.19)`, or similar, then it means the version of the Docker client from the jenkins-dsl-ready image is newer than the Docker engine from the dind image.
 Refer to the _note_ above to start a dind container having the right version of docker.

-#### Method 2 - Sharing the jenkins-dsl-ready Docker Host engine (root)

-If you want your jobs to be able to make use of the Docker engine running on the Jenkins container host, first note that this is **insecure** as any Jenkins jobs will be able to take control of the full Docker engine (meaning even deleting any image/container on the Docker host), then you need to start the _jenkins-dsl-ready_ container a bit differently:

-- Jenkins must be run by the user _root_
-- The `/var/run/docker.sock` socket file must be mounted as a volume

-In the end, the command to run such a container is:

-    docker run -d \
-        -u root \
-        -v /var/run/docker.sock:/var/run/docker.sock \
-        -v $(which docker):/usr/bin/docker:ro \
-        -p 8080:8080 \
-        --name jenkins \
-        tomdesinto/jenkins-dsl-ready

-From now on, you can call directly the `docker` command.

-#### Method 3 - Sharing the jenkins-dsl-ready Docker Host engine (sudo)

-Same as method 2, but we don't run Jenkins as _root_.
-In this case the Jenkins jobs will have to use `sudo docker` instead of just `docker`:

-    docker run -d \
-        -v /var/run/docker.sock:/var/run/docker.sock \
-        -v $(which docker):/usr/bin/docker:ro \
-        -p 8080:8080 \
-        --name jenkins \
-        tomdesinto/jenkins-dsl-ready

-In this setup, you can use docker with sudo: `sudo docker`.

-Care should be given to files rights in Jenkins jobs.
-If a job makes use of `sudo` to run a command which will write files in the job workspace, those files will be owned by _root_.
-Jenkins would then be unable to manage then (wipe workspace, clear, etc) unless your job also makes sure to call `chown jenkins` on them.

 DSL syntax